Using a Mini Sewing Machine: 9 Things You Need to Know

 These machines can sew lightweight fabrics such as cotton or suede.
 Heavier fabrics can wear down the components or even cause the needle to break.

 In addition, you shouldn’t overwork your mini sewing machine.
 Anything more than 6 hours of stitching will leave your machine in a bad state.

 Fact #9: You can pretty much carry them anywhere

 It’s probably one of their best perks.
 Their compact and lightweight design makes it easy for individuals to carry them in their bags when they’re on the go.

 No longer will you feel left out in your retreats.

 It’s also the best way to spend time with your kids.
-Carry the sewing machine into your yard and teach them a thing or two about sewing as you bask in the summer sun.
+You can carry the sewing machine into your yard and teach them a thing or two about sewing as you bask in the summer sun.
 It’s both healthy and fun to sew as a family.

 With these few tips, you’ll be better equipped to handle your mini sewing machine.
 Make a wise, informed choice when buying one of these machines for yourself.
 Most importantly, enjoy your sewing sessions.